-We know West End star Layton Williams is going to slay it as one of our new patrons.
+We knew Strictly Come Dancing 2023 star Layton Williams was going to slay it as one of our new patrons.

 “I am looking forward to working with your young people – both personally and through my company Pros From The Shows – to inspire and motivate them through our workshops and give them some of the joy of living their best lives through the arts.